 Pipeline Regulatory Compliance

-Requirements detailing the criticality of this foundation are outlined in the Gas Mega Rule 49 CFR 92 (parts I, II, and now III), 49 CFR 195, and multiple PHMSA advisory bulletins.
+External force threats have always posed a significant risk to America’s infrastructure.
 River crossings, seismic zones, and subsidence from any number of causes–changes in vegetation, karst, or soil instability–have applied external loads on pipelines for decades.
 Acknowledging and designing for these threats have long been mentioned in codes such as ASME B31.8s.
+Regulatory frameworks have been developed to help operators identify, assess, and mitigate these threats through spatial data analysis, environmental science, and evolving sensor technologies.

 Threat Identification – 49 CFR 192.917(a)